 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to treat a type of leukemia.

-- If you have heart problems like heart failure.
+- If your child has heart problems like heart failure.

-- If you have taken any drugs like this one.
+- If your child has taken any drugs like this one.